Sports in Louisville, Kentucky: Professional sports

 Louisville is home to one major league professional women's team, and two minor league professional men's teams.
 The Louisville Bats are a baseball team playing in the International League as the Class AAA affiliate of the Cincinnati Reds.
 The team plays at Louisville Slugger Field at the edge of the city's downtown.

 Louisville hosts two soccer teams.
 Louisville City FC began play in the United Soccer League in 2015, sharing Louisville Slugger Field with the Bats.
 Louisville City was the reserve side for Major League Soccer's Orlando City SC in 2015, but no longer fills that role after Orlando City launched a team-owned reserve side for the 2016 season.

 In October 2019, the National Women's Soccer League announced that it would award an expansion franchise to Louisville that would begin play at Lynn Family Stadium in 2021.

 In October 2025, the United Football League announced expansion to Louisville among other cities, with the Louisville Kings beginning play in 2026.
+The Kings won the 2026 United Bowl by a score of 27–20 to achieve their first title.
+The Kings became the first team in league history to win a title in its inaugural season.